 This year marks Canada’s 150 anniversary so FME chose the season’s theme as the Spirit: celebrating the indigenous roots, local talent, and emerging musicians from abroad.

 An annual tradition at FME is the Bonsound pool party which takes place in a house on the lake, just outside of the Rouyn-Noranda downtown.
 As the industry folks gathered, standing in the sunny pockets of the yard and sipping on Boréale beer, Duchess Says were setting up by the pool.
 The band played a show last night and the hype from that set was still spreading across the crowd.
 We were in for a treat and seriously considering taking bets on whether or not Annie-Claude Deschênes will drop into the pool during the set.
 Some call Duchess Says punk, but they call themselves moog rock.
 What really makes the band worth seeing, however, is Deschênes theatrical performance.
-The band opened with “Negative Thoughts,” seemingly a favourite to many though a good portion of the crowd knew lyrics word-for-word for most songs.
+The band opened with “Negative Thoughts,” seemingly a favourite to many and a good portion of the crowd knew lyrics word-for-word for most songs.
 Deschênes immediately took on her stage persona, working the crowd, touching people’s faces, throwing red berries into the audience, sharing wine, and pulling stranger’s hair.
 This set was undoubtedly a memorable one.

 On a much heavier note and in high anticipation Brooklyn’s A Place to Bury Strangers took the bigger stage at Le Petit Théâtre du Vieux Noranda later that night.
 Riding a fine line of psychedelic and experimental rock APTBS deffinitly know how to host an impressive show.
 The stage was lit by multi-coloured directional lights only leaving room for moving shadows.
 Dion Lunadon (bass) primarily stayed in the same spot, leading the vocals, while Oliver Ackermann (guitar and vocals) was cruising the stage and breaking guitars (3 in total, but I might be wrong).
 The whole thing felt like The Crow meets the season finale episode of Stranger Things when shit really goes South, and it was awesome.